 In this section we move beyond a partial equilibrium framework, defining the process that matches workers and firms.
-This matching process is assumed to be a function of labor market tightness, θ , which is given by the effective number of unemployed searchers in the market divided by the number of job vacancies available.
-Through the matching process, θ determines the equilibrium job-arrival rates for workers and the applicant arrival-rate for firms.
+This matching process is assumed to be a function of labor market tightness, $\theta$ , which is given by the effective number of job vacancies available divided by the effective number of unemployed searchers in the market.
+Through the matching process, $\theta$ determines the equilibrium job-arrival rates for workers and the applicant arrival-rate for firms.

 One component of labor market tightness is the effective number of unemployed workers searching for jobs.
 A formal investigation of the equilibrium requires an explicit treatment of the effective number of unemployed that determines the effective labor market tightness faced by all agents on the labor market.
 This effective mass of searching unemployed workers can be characterized in terms of efficiency units as where the search efficiency of actively searching high types is normalized to one.
-Low types have a strictly lower relative search efficiency since $\lambda^l < \lambda^h$, and the search efficiency of inactive unemployed workers is zero.
+Low types have a strictly lower relative search efficiency since $\lambda^l < \lambda^h$ , and the search efficiency of inactive unemployed workers is zero.
 The second component of labor market tightness is the number of vacancies, v, available in the market.
 Firms looking for workers are assumed to post vacancies according to their hiring policy, which is described in the next section.